FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 *Effort:* 5

 #### Story 2 - Prepare conferences
-- **Story:** As a moderator, I want to organize the schedule so that most participants can hear the talks they most want to learn about.
+- **Story:** As a moderator, I want to have access to a control panel so that I can control the flow of the conference.
 - **User Interface Mockups:**

 <img src="images/story3/moderator_options.png" width="303" height="538"> <img src="images/story3/manage_schedule.png" width="303" height="538">